Food safety

 dirty dishes in food business

-Health code violations fines
+Health code violation fines

 To protect consumers and speed up the process of correcting violations, federal agencies such as the FDA practice enforcement actions.
 The appropriate sanction will depend on the severity and type of the violation.
 Enforcement actions can range from the following list: